 Problems with questions and answers can definitely be an obstacle to getting the information needed for the sales process to move forward.

 To begin with, it’s not hard to ask the right questions.
-The problem is, there’s a good chance you’re not listening to the answers.
+Actually, the problem is there’s a good chance you’re not listening to the answers.
+This is a horrible misstep.
 In fact, isn’t it true that we’ve all done it?
 We’ll ask a question, then while the other person is talking we’re busy thinking about what we’re gonna say next and not listening.
 Not polite and certainly not productive.

 Sometimes, in an effort to break the ice, the wrong question may be asked.
-An example is, “Tell me about your company.”
+For example, “Tell me about your company.”
 If I were the prospect, my thought would be, “Are you kidding me?
 You want me to do business with you and you couldn’t be bothered to research my company beforehand?
 No thanks!”

 Since you’re aware of this career-killing mistake, put some effort into choosing the right questions and really hearing what is said.
 Then, simply use that information to put together a kick-ass proposal.

 To be sure, this business of building relationships is a crucial part of the sales process.
 However, there is such a thing as going too far.
 Some topics should be and are off-limits, and you know what they are.
 I’m gonna say it anyway: Religion, Politics, and Sex.

 Beyond taking a chance that you’re on opposite sides when it comes to these things, if you’re talking that means you’re not listening.
 And, if you want to close the sale, you’d better be paying attention.

 5. Pushing every benefit of your product or service is not helpful and could be another horrible misstep.